ibm-cloud-docs/vpc/bs_snapshots_restore.md

 You can also choose to restore a volume by using a fast restore snapshot clone.
 For more information about fast restore, see the [FAQs](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-fr).

-[New]{: tag-new} If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-xaccountrestore-ui) and [IAM roles](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#snapshots-vpc-iam) are in place.
+If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-xaccountrestore-ui) and [IAM roles](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#snapshots-vpc-iam) are in place.
 Contact the snapshot's owner for the CRN of the snapshot.
 {: important}

 You can restore volumes at various stages of the VPC lifecycle.